Skip to main content

 6. Click Create

-Like live keys, the full sandbox API key is only displayed once upon creation.
+Like live keys, the full sandbox API key is only displayed once at creation.
 Copy and store it immediately.

 Rate Limits